 The most memorable thing about Puerto Vallarta gay pride was a reminder of the importance of pride events by personalities like Mama Tits.
 Pride began as a fight for equality, which is still, sadly, so very relevant today.

 There are many countries in the world today where being gay is not only illegal, the mere mention of the word gay is enough to put your life at risk.
 As a gay couple travelling for 2 years in Asia, we saw the sad side of gay life in places like the Maldives, India and Sri Lanka, which really put into perspective how lucky we are in West Europe and North America to have the freedoms we enjoy.

-Whilst we in the West are arguing about the commercialisation of Pride events, seeing them as a day of party, Puerto Vallarta reminded us not to lose sight of the fact that Pride is still very necessary.
-We are lucky we’re able to attend an event like Puerto Vallarta gay pride and celebrate who we are so openly.
-Head over to places like Russia or Uganda however, and it’s a whole different sad story.
+Whilst we in the West are arguing about the commercialisation of Pride events, seeing them simply as a day for partying, Puerto Vallarta reminded us not to lose sight of the fact that Pride is still very necessary.
+We are lucky we're able to attend an event like Puerto Vallarta gay pride and celebrate who we are so openly.
+Head over to places like Russia or Uganda however, and it's a whole different sad story.